Ramadan is approaching, meaning that Muslims around the globe will be searching for how to prepare for Ramadan.

 The month prior to Ramadan is Shaban, and this is the time in which many Muslims begin their preparations.
 So, how can you ensure that you’re ready for Ramadan?

 Donate to Charity

-First thing’s first, you might get into the habit of donating to charity.
-This is important all year round, but Ramadan in particular is regarded as an especially charitable month.
-Therefore, you might give your Zakat in Shaban as this is a mandatory contribution for all Muslims that reach the Nisab threshold.
-In fact, many of the traditional scholars would give their Zakat in Shaban so that it could reach the poor in time for Ramadan so they too could make the most of this blessed month.
+First things first, you might get into the habit of donating to charity.
+Of course, this is important all year round, but Ramadan in particular is regarded as an especially charitable month.
+Therefore, you might give your Zakat in Shaban, as this is a mandatory contribution for all Muslims that reach the Nisab threshold.
+In fact, many of the traditional scholars would give their Zakat in Shaban so that it could reach the poor in time for Ramadan so they, too, could make the most of this blessed month.

-Otherwise, you might decide to take part in our Hifz Sponsorship to aid Hifz orphaned children, or contribute to The Mosque Project.
-On the 15th night of Shaban, also known as Shab e Barat, many Muslims mark the occasison by visiting the Mosque.
+Otherwise, you might decide to take part in our Hifz Sponsorship to aid Hifz orphaned children or contribute to The Mosque Project.
+On the 15th night of Shaban, also known as Shab e Barat, many Muslims mark the occasion by visiting the Mosque.
 However, not everyone in the communities we work with has access to a Mosque, making it difficult for them to follow religious traditions and practices.
-Everyone has a right to connect with Allah (SWT), which is why we make it our mission to support those who aren’t gifted with traditional spaces of worship.
+Nevertheless, everyone has a right to connect with Allah (SWT), which is why we make it our mission to support those who aren’t gifted with traditional spaces of worship.

 On top of this, you might decide to fast on certain days of the week, such as Mondays and Thursdays.
-This is a Sunnah of the Prophet (PBUH) and he said “The deeds of people are presented to Allah on every Monday and Thursday.
+This is a Sunnah of the Prophet (SAW), and he said, “The deeds of people are presented to Allah on every Monday and Thursday.
 Allah forgives every Muslim except for those who are deserting each other.”
 (Hasan)